Recent Searches

 WLA/CDS 1102 American Sign Language II (3 credits)

 Building on skills developed in ASL I, students will increase accuracy and fluency with receptive and expressive signing skills in more complex contexts.
 Emphasis is placed on expanding ASL vocabulary and grammar skills in context, including narratives about personal information and events.
-The course culminates with skills related to understanding and retelling stories, including character development, role shifts, and application of non-manual markers.
-Deaf Culture is embedded in lessons, including a discussion of social norms, literature, art, and educational practices.
+The course culminates with skills related to understanding and retelling stories including character development, role shifts, and application of non-manual markers.
+Deaf Culture is embedded in lessons, including discussion of social norms, literature, art, and educational practices.

 Related Pages